 Search engine optimization (SEO) is a marathon, not a sprint.
 Determining what works and what doesn’t can be difficult, and search engines like Google are constantly tweaking their search algorithms, which changes the way search works.
-To stay ahead of competitors, law firms need to keep their fingers on pulse of the latest SEO trends, but this can often be difficult with limited time and limited resources.
+To stay ahead of competitors, law firms need to keep their fingers on pulse of the latest SEO trends and continually work to boost SEO, but this can often be difficult with limited time and limited resources.

 Optimizing your website for search engines requires making a multitude of little changes on an ongoing basis.
 For instance, the Google search engine has just over 200 different ranking factors.
 Some of these factors are outside of your control, like domain age, but many can be easy to accomplish, like adding alt text to images.

 Because of the extensive number of ranking factors, optimizing a website is incredibly tedious.
-However, there are two easy things you can do right now to boost your law firm website’s SEO.
+However, there are two easy things you can do right now to boost SEO for your law firm website.

 Google Webmaster Tools

 Google Search Console, formerly known as Google Webmaster Tools, is a free web service offered by Google for website owners.
 Connecting your website to Google Search Console (GSC) is very easy.
 If your website already has Google Analytics installed, you can connect to GSC with a few clicks.
 GSC offers several additional easy methods to connect to your website.

 Once you have connected your website to GSC, you can submit a sitemap of your website to Google.
 A sitemap is a list of pages on your website.
 When you submit a sitemap to Google, you are telling Google exactly how many pages are on your website and where to find them.
 If your website is built on WordPress, you should be able to access your sitemap when you login to your website.
 If you do not have a sitemap for your website, you can generate one using numerous free sitemap generators online like this one or this one.